software-engineering-amsterdam/ST2017_WG_13/Members/11721677-PaulSpencer/3/Exercise_4.md

 updatedMax maxRemainingFormulas branchCount = maxRemainingFormulas `div` branchCount
 ````

-in order to not repeat the same code for Impl and Equiv, the function binaryLogicFormulaGenerator was created that took in the constructors Impl and Equiv, which we had reTyped to BinaryLogicOperation for readability:
+in order to not repeat the same code for `Impl` and `Equiv`, the function `binaryLogicFormulaGenerator` was created that took in the constructors `Impl` and `Equiv`, which we had reTyped to `BinaryLogicOperation` for readability:

 ````haskell
 type BinaryLogicOperation = (Form -> Form -> Form)
 ````
 #### conjunction and disjunction generators
 conjunctions and disjunctions are constructed with a list of formulas.
-we decided that although we wanted to test long lists of formulas for conjunctions and disjunctions we would prefer to check a shorter list of conjunctions.
-Thus, in listOfLogicOperatorsGenerator we create 80/100 lists between 2 and 3 formulas, 19/100 have between 4 and 10, and 1/100 have upto 50 formulas.
+We decided that although we wanted to test long lists of formulas for conjunctions and disjunctions we would prefer to check a shorter list of conjunctions.
+Thus, in `listOfLogicOperatorsGenerator` we create 80/100 lists between 2 and 3 formulas, 19/100 have between 4 and 10, and 1/100 have upto 50 formulas.
-Having multiple recursivly created formulas has the same issue of size explosion, except much larger (instead of n^2, we can now have a - very small - possiblity of n^50 growth of potential formumula generation), thus when we are reduce the size of the number of formulas on the subsequent branch by a divisor of the number of branches created.
+Having multiple recursively created formulas has the same issue of size explosion, except much larger (instead of n^2, we can now have a - very small - possiblity of n^50 growth of potential formumula generation), thus when we are reduce the size of the number of formulas on the subsequent branch by a divisor of the number of branches created.

 ````haskell
 disjunctionGenerator :: RemainingOperatorCount -> LogicFormulaGenerator